LuizKraisch/flickmemo-api/README.md

 ## Wiki

-To know more about Flickmemo and the project's objective, check [here](https://github.com/LuizKraisch/flickmemo-api/blob/main/docs/wiki/wiki.md)
+To learn more about Flickmemo and the project's objective, check [here](https://github.com/LuizKraisch/flickmemo-api/blob/main/docs/wiki/wiki.md).

 ## License